Data handling with Pandas![link image 69](/icons/link.svg)

 dataframe

-We see that the column has been added at the end, but it has index zero, so we reorder the indexes using the method reset_index(drop=True)
+We see that the column has been added at the end, but it has index zero, so we reorder the indices using the method reset_index(drop=True)

 dataframe = dataframe.reset_index(drop=True)